 How to move around?

 You can rent a car or motorbike.
 There is a bus that you can take from Livadia and goes to all the main points of the island but it is not so often.
-We didn’t rent the whole time a car as you get to quite a few points on foot or by bus.
-We rent it only for 1 day just to visit places that we couldn’t by bus!
+We rent a car only for 1 day just to visit places that we couldn’t by bus.

 If you have anything to add or ask, just leave us a comment below!